transacid/sunbar/README.md

 ## Requirements
 Go
 ### external APIs
-this script uses [ifconfig.co](https://ifconfig.co/) to get the aproimate location and [sunrise-sunset.org](https://sunrise-sunset.org/api) for sunset and sunrise dates.
+this script uses [ipgeolocation.io](https://ipgeolocation.io/) to get the sunrise and sunset dates for you approximate location based on your IP address.
+The api requires an API-key that can be acquired from the website for free. since the script queries the data only one per day you won't exceed the free plan ;).
 ### misc
-to use the compiled version do `go build sunbar.1m.cgo` and move it to you plugin folder.
+to use the compiled version do `go build -o sunbar.1m.cgo` and move it to you plugin folder. alternatively move the go sourcecode file to the plugin directory.